Enter your email address below and subscribe to our newsletter

 Mayonnaise

-You’ll love this easy recipe if you’re a massive fan of Mayonnaise.
-For years, I used to eat a minimal amount of store-bought Mayonnaise; it wasn’t healthy enough for my liking, especially with all those preservatives, sugar, and corn syrup.
-It never occurred to me to make it home for a long time until I came across a fad recipe on YouTube that uses boiled eggs instead of raw eggs.
-I experimented with that recipe a few times, but it did not emulsify properly.
+For years, I avoided store-bought mayonnaise, I found it wasn’t healthy enough for my liking, especially with all the preservatives, sugar, and corn syrup.
+I never thought to make it at home until I stumbled upon a trendy YouTube recipe that uses boiled eggs instead of raw eggs.
+I tried that recipe a few times, but unfortunately, it didn’t emulsify properly.
+After conducting extensive research, I discovered that mayonnaise is quite simple to make.
+The traditional recipe is straightforward, and now that I’ve learned how to prepare it at home, it has become a regular part of my routine.

-We’ve tried making Mayonnaise with canola and olive oil and found the taste a bit greasy, so a neutral oil is an absolute must for this recipe.
-Other clean-tasting oils, such as light olive oil or avocado oil, can also be used.
+We have tried making mayonnaise with canola and olive oil but found the taste to be a bit greasy.
+Therefore, a neutral oil is essential for this recipe.
+Other oils that have a clean taste, such as light olive oil or avocado oil, can also be used.

 Ingredients